 One former worker said the company illegally kept his passport, showing Reuters an acknowledgement letter he signed in January 2020 upon getting it back eight years after he started working at Goodyear.

-A company that makes billions of dollars, it is unthinkable that they cannot treat their workers, who enable to reap such profits, with the bare minimum of decency.
+For a company that makes billions of dollars, it is unthinkable that they cannot treat their workers, who enable to reap such profits, with the bare minimum of decency.

 Goodyear is an American company and should be answerable to the U.S. department of labor for its conduct in its factories elsewhere.
 This is one of the reasons the Freedom United community is calling for the U.S., U.K. and the E.U. to enact mandatory human rights due diligence legislation.